 The company has one of the best financial positions of any Canadian REIT, excluding debt and a gross book value of over 40%.
 Its dividend represents less than 75% of operating cash.
 The dividend yield is a reasonable 2%, and the company will continue to grow through acquisitions.
 In my opinion, Telus is a safe holding company that continues to grow and still has an attractive valuation.

 The company will invest $3.2 billion over the next three years to expand its regulated utilities.
 The company’s steady cash flow has enabled it to increase its dividend for the past 49 consecutive years, the longest of any Canadian public company.
 The company will pay a quarterly dividend of $0.4398 per share, and its forward return is 5%.

-The US is the largest market, accounting for 70% of total sales, with Canada accounting for the remaining 30%.
+The US is the largest market, accounting for 70% of total sales, with Canada accounting for 30%.
 The company owns 37 wood processing plants in sixteen United States and five Canadian provinces and a vast distribution network throughout North America.